What are LinkedIn Advertising Targeting Options?

 LinkedIn advertising targeting options provide you with the unique opportunity to target over 467 million professionals.
 You can target anyone from an organization including CFO’s, CPA’s, CEO’s, Marketing Managers and everything in between.
 If your ideal customer is on LinkedIn and works for a business you can target them.
 With LinkedIn advanced targeting options you can target by experience, education, and account targeting.

-LinkedIn allows you to target professionals based on their traits as well as the company where they work.
+Facebook advertising options on LinkedIn allows you to target professionals based on their traits as well as the company where they work.
 More specifically, you can target by:

 - Job function- inferred from member entered job title

 - Job title- current or past title standardized from member-entered and industry standard job titles.

 - Job seniority- inferred from member-entered job title

 - Skills- member entered skills in the skills and endorsements section on their profile, skills mentioned in their profile text, or inferred skills based on their listed skills

 - Company Name- current or past employer listed on member’s profile